dicksont/rfline/README.md

 [![Build Status](https://travis-ci.org/dicksont/rfline.svg?branch=master)](https://travis-ci.org/dicksont/rfline) [![npm version](https://badge.fury.io/js/rfline.svg)](http://badge.fury.io/js/rfline)

-RFLine is a Node.js library.
-It provides a simple but powerful abstraction for reading a file line-by-line or getting its content with a single call.
+*RFLine* is a Node.js library.
+It provides a simple but powerful abstraction for file iteration and slurping.

 # Installation
 ### Node
-You can use npm to install RFLine.
-Start by typing into your shell the following:
+You can use **npm** to install *RFLine* as follows:
 ```javascript
 npm install rfline
 ```

-Then, in your app, you can acquire the RFLine reader function with:
+From the interpreter, you can grab the *RFLine* *reader* function with:
 ```javascript
 var reader = require('rfline').reader;
 ```

-and the slurp function with:
+Reader enables you to progress through the file one line at a time.
+If you just want the contents of the file, you can grab the *slurp* function with:

 ```javascript
 var slurp = require('rfline').slurp;
 ```

-This two functions will give you access to all the features within the RFLine library.

-# Cookbook & Examples
+# Examples
-## A. Counting lines
+## A. Counting lines in Shakespeare's *Sonnet 18*

-RFLine is very flexible.
-Below are two equally valid ways of returning the number of lines in a file.

 #### - Example 1 -
+The code below counts the number of lines in a text file. *Sonnet18.txt* contains Shakespeare's *Sonnet 18 : Shall I Compare Thee to a Summer's Day*.
+Since the number of lines in a sonnet is 16, this code should output 16.

 ```javascript
 var reader = require('rfline').reader;